Secure Medicare Supplement Plans in Mayo, Florida

 Mayo Senior Demographics & Lifestyle

 Mayo is a small county-seat community with a meaningful senior population.
-The town has roughly 1,300 residents, with about 22% age 65 or older.
-The median age is 44, median household income is approximately $33,000, and about 62% of residents own their homes.
+The town has roughly 1,300 residents, with a portion age 65 or older.
+Household incomes are modest compared to larger Florida markets, and many residents rely on fixed income sources.

 Mayo’s appeal is rooted in small-town living.
 As the county seat, it provides access to Lafayette County government offices and essential services without the cost or congestion of larger areas.
 The pace of life is steady and community-oriented.

 The natural environment plays an important role in daily life.
-The Suwannee River runs nearby, offering fishing, boating, and outdoor recreation.
-Surrounding forests and springs support a lifestyle where outdoor activity is part of everyday living.
+The Suwannee River runs nearby, offering fishing, boating, and outdoor activity, while surrounding forests and springs support a lifestyle connected to North Florida’s landscape.

-Mayo also maintains a strong sense of tradition.
-Established in 1893, the town reflects Old Florida character through its agricultural roots, historic areas, and community events such as the Lafayette County Fair.
+Mayo also reflects long-standing local traditions.
+Established in the late 1800s, the town maintains an agricultural identity and hosts community events such as the Lafayette County Fair.

-Healthcare access is available within a reasonable drive.
+Healthcare access is available within driving distance.
 Residents often travel to HCA Florida Lake City Hospital in Lake City or UF Health Shands Hospital in Gainesville for more advanced care.
-Additional specialized services are available in larger regional centers such as Jacksonville.

 What's the process?